nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 1. Make sure you're using the JDBC database driver your database vendor recommends.
 If you're using MySQL, for example, set `jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver` in [`portal-ext.properties`](../../reference/portal-properties.md) and replace the MySQL JDBC driver JAR your app server uses.
 See [Database Drivers](../configuration-and-infrastructure/migrating-configurations-and-properties.md#database-drivers) for more details.

-1. If your installation is a Liferay DXP Tomcat Bundle, it includes the upgrade tool at `[Liferay Home]/tools/portal-tools-db-upgrade-client`.
+1. If your installation is a Liferay Tomcat Bundle, it includes the upgrade tool at `[Liferay Home]/tools/portal-tools-db-upgrade-client`.
 Otherwise download the tool and install it to that folder.

 | DXP Edition | Download Instructions |
 | :---------- | :-------------------- |